 Some six years ago, I started working on several initiatives dealing with the collision of innovation with our education system.
 Here’s what I’ve accomplished so far.

 I organized and funded a feature-length documentary on education that was directed by Greg Whiteley and his amazing team — Most Likely to Succeed.
 The film premiered at Sundance in January and has had an amazing run since.
 It’s been a featured selection at more than twenty major film festivals, has been the opening night film for a half-dozen top conferences on education, and was part of a reception in November, 2015, setting up the White House Summit on Next Generation High Schools.
 We have an innovative distribution model for the film, encouraging schools to show the film to their community.
-We get hundreds of requests each week.
+We get hundreds of requests each week, and the film has now been screened by over 4,000 communities around the globe.
 Here’s how you can bring it to your school.

 I’ve written several articles which have gotten lots of traction.
 Love the way social media can give an article real reach.
 The best include: